mwoodall-tamu/Simple-3D/README.md

 - A - Move the camera left.
 - S - Move the camera back.
 - D - Move the camera right.
+-
 - LShift - Move the camera down.
 - Space - Move the camera up.
+-
-- Mouse Movement - Turn the camera.
+- Mouse Movement / Arrow Keys - Turn the camera.
+-
 - F - toggle fullscreen
 - ESC - exit the program